raw choc-raspberry coconut biscuits

-- Top 1 oat biscuit with 1 teaspoon of the raspberry jam and 2 teaspoons of the coconut filling.
-Sandwich with another oat biscuit.
-Repeat with the remaining biscuits, jam and filling.
-Place on a tray lined with non-stick baking paper and refrigerate for 20 minutes or until firm.
+- Top 1 of the oat cookies with 1 teaspoon of the raspberry mixture and 2 teaspoons of the coconut filling.
+Sandwich with another oat cookie.
+Return to the tray.
+Repeat with the remaining cookies, jam and filling.
+Refrigerate for 20 minutes or until firm.

 - Place the chocolate and coconut oil in a small bowl and mix to combine.
-Dip one of the biscuits in the chocolate, shaking off any excess, and return to the tray.
-Repeat with the remaining biscuits and chocolate.
-Place in the refrigerator for 10 minutes or until just set.
-Serve.
-Makes 10.
+Dip 1 of the cookies in the chocolate, shaking off any excess, and return to the tray.
+Repeat with the remaining cookies and chocolate.
+Refrigerate for 10 minutes or until just set, before serving.
+Makes 10

-These biscuits will keep stored in an airtight container for up to three days.
+Tip: Keep these cookies refrigerated in an airtight container for up to 3 days.

 Hi Emily, be sure to process the cookie dough until smooth and make sure to set it in the fridge for the required time.
 If they are a little soft, you can keep them in the freezer.
 The DH team x